Liza Minnelli: Early life

-Minnelli was born on March 12, 1946, at Cedars-Sinai Medical Center on Beverly Boulevard in Los Angeles.
+Minnelli was born on March 12, 1946, at the Cedars of Lebanon Hospital in Hollywood.
 She is the daughter of Judy Garland and Vincente Minnelli.
 Her parents named her after Ira Gershwin's song "Liza (All the Clouds'll Roll Away)".
 Minnelli has a half-sister, Lorna, and half-brother, Joey, from Garland's marriage to Sid Luft.
 She has another half-sister, Christiane Nina Minnelli (nicknamed Tina Nina), from her father's second marriage.
 Minnelli's godparents were Kay Thompson and Ira Gershwin.

-Minnelli's first performing experience on film was at age three appearing in the final scene of the musical In the Good Old Summertime (1949); the film stars Garland and Van Johnson.
-In 1961 she moved to New York City, attending High School of Performing Arts and later, Chadwick School.
+Minnelli's first performing experience on film was at age three, appearing in the final scene of the musical In the Good Old Summertime (1949); the film stars Garland and Van Johnson.
+In 1961, she moved to New York City, attending High School of Performing Arts and later, Chadwick School.